-Navigating healthcare benefits for a child with special needs or disabilities can feel overwhelming, but a comprehensive array of programs, plans, and strategies exists to support your family's journey.
-The goal is to build a coordinated ecosystem of care that addresses medical, therapeutic, behavioral, and financial needs.
-From employer-sponsored plans to government mandates and specialized savings accounts, understanding your options is the first critical step toward securing the stability and resources your child deserves.
+Figuring out healthcare benefits for a child with special needs or disabilities can feel overwhelming, but a range of programs, plans, and strategies exist to support your family.
+The goal: build a coordinated care plan that addresses medical, therapeutic, behavioral, and financial needs.
+WellthCare, the first Health-to-Wealth Benefit System, coordinates those same dimensions by rewarding every verified preventive health action with spendable store dollars and automatic retirement contributions that employees own and keep.
+From employer-sponsored plans to government mandates and specialized savings accounts, understanding your options is the first step toward getting the stability and resources your child deserves.

 Core Benefit Structures and Legal Protections

-Your foundation will typically be a major medical health plan, but its effectiveness depends on understanding key regulations.
-The Affordable Care Act (ACA) prohibits denial of coverage for pre-existing conditions and eliminates lifetime dollar limits on essential health benefits, which is crucial for chronic conditions.
+Your foundation is usually a major medical health plan, but its effectiveness depends on knowing key regulations.
+The Affordable Care Act (ACA) prohibits denial of coverage for pre-existing conditions and eliminates lifetime dollar limits on essential health benefits — that's huge for chronic conditions.
 For employer-sponsored plans, the Mental Health Parity and Addiction Equity Act (MHPAEA) requires that benefits for mental health and substance use disorders (which often include applied behavioral analysis (ABA) therapy for autism) are no more restrictive than medical/surgical benefits.

 Beyond general plans, specific laws mandate certain services: